 The Accuphase P-300 is one of the all-time great what I would call mid-range power amplifiers.
 The P-300 isn’t up at the heavy hitter Gryphon / Krell / Mark Levinson end of the market, but it’s far ahead of most other contemporary manufacturers’ products and even now, is a bit of a hidden gem.

-Accuphase has more information about the P-300 over on their website.
+Accuphase has more information about the P-300 on its website.
 I’ve written about this great amplifier previously, so check that out for more.

 Problems